-This Foundation Apprenticeship in Leisure Operations is designed for those individuals who are looking to develop their knowledge and skills in order to progress their careers in this sector.
+The Foundation Level Apprenticeship in Leisure Operations is designed for those individuals who are either already employed in the sector and wish to gain new knowledge and skills or who are looking to enter the sector and further develop their knowledge and skills to progress their careers.
+The framework is also suitable for those wishing to change career after having worked in a different sector.